mztaylor/krad-sampleapp-geb-examples/README.md

 ## Background

-This is a example of geb testing for kuali rice.
+This is a sample geb testing of the kuali rice sampleapp.
 After a series of manual testing events I thought it would be fun to start experimenting with lighter selenium testing frameworks.
 Since the project being testing is using maven and java I wanted to stay compatible, hence geb.